retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.04.rst

 capture your way through, all the way to the gatway.

-> We have reached the gateway and activated it.
+..
+Note:: We have reached the gateway and activated it.
 The way is now clear.